Lamden/contracting-docs/docs/concepts/context.md

 	import token

 	@export
-	def withdraw(amount):
+	def withdraw(amount: float):
 		assert ctx.caller == 'stu'

 		token.send(amount, ctx.caller)
 ```

 In the above setup, `stu` has 100 tokens directly on the `token` contract.
-He can send them, because his account balance is looked up based on the `ctx.caller` when the send function is called.
+He can send them, because his account balance is looked up based on the `ctx.caller` when the send method is called.

 Similarly, `contract` also has 99 tokens.
 When `contract` imports `token` and calls `send`, `ctx.caller` is changed to `contract`, and its balance is looked up and mutated accordingly.